Junior qualifying examination

 A student can be awarded a pass or a conditional pass, or can fail the exam.
 A student who fails or who passes conditionally may be required to satisfy certain conditions or may be re-examined either before the next semester has commenced or after the completion of at least one additional semester of study.
 It is possible that a student who does not demonstrate competence in a field may be required to take further work in that discipline or be asked to take more time before beginning the thesis in order to further develop the capability for the sustained independent work of the senior thesis.
 A second failure shall debar the student from candidacy for a degree in that department.
 A student may, however, take the qualifying examination in another field.

-A student may not register for thesis with a specific thesis adviser until he or she has passed the junior qual.
+A student may not register for thesis with a specific thesis adviser until the junior qual has been passed.